Zach-G/MWOMechScraper/ReadMe.txt

 send you their owned_mechs.csv.
 Coalesce multiple players owned_mechs.csvs to quickly and efficiently build your teams drop-deck based on what people already own!

 HOW TO USE:

+There are two methods of running this tool.
+Method 1 entails installing Python on your machine and running the script directly.
+Method 2 is simply running the executable!

+Method 1,
 You will need to download and install the latest version of Python.
     Steps to install Python:
         1) Open your web-browser and navigate to https://www.python.org/